 While analytics dashboards are great for marketing data, they may be too good at it, at least for the purposes of novice marketers who aren’t yet familiar with all the terms or features.

-By utilizing sales as a metric, in addition to more granular marketing data points, you can better frame your conversations with superiors and stakeholders from different departments when it’s time to advocate for additional investment in your digital campaigns.
+By utilizing sales as a metric, in addition to more granular marketing KPIs, you can better frame your conversations with superiors and stakeholders from different departments when it’s time to advocate for additional investment in your digital marketing campaigns.

 Another way to leverage your existing customer base is to use automated customer satisfaction surveys.
-Knowing how positive your clients are and whether they will serve as references allows you to gauge whether your products, your brand influence and your content is having enough of an impact to actually earn new business.
+Knowing how positive your clients are and whether they will serve as references allows you to gauge whether your products, brand influence and content are having enough of an impact to actually earn new business.

 The quick answer to this question is revenue, both now and tomorrow.

-In 2018, social media influencers, experimental web design and interactive visuals have newly impacted consumers and businesses alike.
+Social media influencers, experimental web design and interactive visuals have impacted consumers and businesses alike.

-Automation is now the norm, and artificial intelligence creeps into everyday marketing tasks faster than many expected, as ChatGTP and DALL-E 2 have shown.
+Marketing automation is now the norm, and artificial intelligence creeps into everyday marketing tasks faster than many expected, as ChatGTP and DALL-E 2 have shown.

 What this means for the average digital marketer is that measuring effectiveness becomes all the more paramount.
-Accurate measurement can actually be a brand differentiator, a mechanism for knowing how and where to target greater market share.
+Accurately measuring marketing success can actually be a brand differentiator, a mechanism for knowing how and where to target greater market share.

 You can’t manage what you can’t measure.
 Or, maybe more appropriately, you can’t market what you can’t measure.